aziele/statistical-distance/README.md

 8. Krause EF (2012) Taxicab Geometry An Adventure in Non-Euclidean Geometry.
 Dover Publications.
 ISBN-13: 978-0486252025.

 9. Kullback S, Leibler RA (1951) On information and sufficiency.
 Ann.
 Math.
 Statist.
-22:79–86
+22, 79–86

 10. Kumar P, Johnson A. (2005) On a symmetric divergence measure and information inequalities, Journal of Inequalities in pure and applied Mathematics.
 6(3).

 11. Lee & Rashid (2008) Information Technology, ITSim 2008. [doi:[10.1109/ITSIM.2008.4631601](https://doi.org/10.1109/ITSIM.2008.4631601)].

 12. Lin J. (1991) Divergence measures based on the Shannon entropy.
-IEEE Transactions on Information Theory, 37(1):145–151. [doi: [10.1109/18.61115](https://doi.org/10.1109/18.61115)]
+IEEE Transactions on Information Theory, 37(1), 145–151. [doi: [10.1109/18.61115](https://doi.org/10.1109/18.61115)]

 13. Neyman J (1949) Contributions to the theory of the chi^2 test.
-Proceedings of the First Berkley Symposium on Mathematical Statistics and Probability, pp. 239-73 [doi: [10.1525/9780520327016-030](https://doi.org/10.1525/9780520327016-030)]
+Proceedings of the First Berkley Symposium on Mathematical Statistics and Probability, 239-73 [doi: [10.1525/9780520327016-030](https://doi.org/10.1525/9780520327016-030)]

-14. Pearson K. (1900) On the Criterion that a given system of deviations from the probable in the case of correlated system of variables is such that it can be reasonable supposed to have arisen from random sampling, Phil.
+14. Pearson K. (1900) On the Criterion that a given system of deviations from the probable in the case of correlated system of variables is such that it can be reasonable supposed to have arisen from random sampling.
+Phil.
 Mag.
 50, 157-172.

 15. Sung-Hyuk C (2007) Comprehensive Survey on Distance/Similarity Measures between Probability Density Functions.
-International Journal of Mathematical Models and Methods in Applied Sciences. vol. 1(4), pp. 300-307 [[pdf](http://www.fisica.edu.uy/~cris/teaching/Cha_pdf_distances_2007.pdf)].
+International Journal of Mathematical Models and Methods in Applied Sciences.
+1(4), 300-307 [[pdf](http://www.fisica.edu.uy/~cris/teaching/Cha_pdf_distances_2007.pdf)].

 16. Taneja IJ.
-(1995) New Developments in Generalized Information Measures, Chapter in: Advances in Imaging and Electron Physics, Ed.
+(1995) New Developments in Generalized Information Measures.
+Chapter in: Advances in Imaging and Electron Physics, Ed.
 P.W.
 Hawkes, 91, 37-135. [doi: [10.1016/S1076-5670(08)70106-X](https://doi.org/10.1016/S1076-5670(08)70106-X)]

 17. Virtanen P. (2020) SciPy 1.0: fundamental algorithms for scientific computing in Python.
 Nature Methods.
 17, 261–272. [doi: [10.1038/s41592-019-0686-2](https://doi.org/10.1038/s41592-019-0686-2)].